 Specifies a sequence of overflow destinations that T-Server attempts to overflow to when the time specified in option agent-no-answer-timeout expires.
 T-Server attempts to overflow in the order specified in the list.
 If all overflow attempts fail, T-Server abandons overflow.
 See also extension NO_ANSWER_OVERFLOW.
-If the list of overflow destinations contains the value recall and the call was not distributed, T-Server skips to the next destination in the list.
+If the list of overflow destinations contains the value recall and the call was not distributed, T-Server skips to the next destination in the list agent-no-answer-action none T-Server takes no action on agents when calls are not notready T-Server sets agents NotReady when calls are not answered.

-Note: When you set a value for option no-answer-overflow on the Annex tab of an Agent ID object in Configuration Layer, that value overrides, for that agent, the value of agent-no-answer-overflow in the TServer section.
+Note: When you set a value for option no-answer-overflow on the Annex tab of an Agent ID object in the Configuration Layer, that value overrides, for that agent, the value of agent-no-answer-overflow in the TServer section.